alydemah/AachenInfo.API/README.md

-# AachenInfo.API
+# AachenInfo API
-API for Aachen Areas and it's points of Attractions
+API for Aachen Areas and it's points of Attractions. see places of attractions in each city part in aachen.
+Get information about each city part

 ### How to use It?
  You can use https://www.getpostman.com to consume this API.